<img height="1" width="1" src="https://www.facebook.com/tr?id=731265039186674&amp;ev=PageView &amp;noscript=1">

 Lawyers are also trained in writing legally binding contracts, and they will have the necessary expertise to write language that is both compliant and protective of your organization.
 Ask your lawyer to help you write and review your waiver during each phase of its creation.

-3. Include key activity waiver components.
+3. Include key activity waiver and release form components.

 While your organization should work with a lawyer to create the actual waiver language, there are some other components to include to ensure participants understand everything and can respond accurately.